datenzauberer/tauri-csv-explorer/README.md

 Unhandled Promise Rejection: window.set_title not allowed.
 Permissions associated with this command: core:window:allow-set-title
 ```

-## DataGrid
+## Svelte UI: DataGrid

+For visualization the [Svelte Datagrid](https://svar.dev/svelte/datagrid/) is used.

-Error Handling (errors from rust should be shown in svelte frontend)
+Error Handling
 https://v2.tauri.app/develop/calling-rust/#error-handling
+Errors from the Rust backend are propagated to the Frontend.

 ## Application Icon